tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 This view describes the various parts of the request, noting the data types and any descriptions in your OpenAPI spec.
 The model includes expand/collapse toggles with the values.
 The Petstore spec doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.

 {: .tip}
-In a later chapter, I dive into Swagger.
+In a later section, I dive into Swagger.
 If you want to skip there now, go to [Introduction to Swagger](pubapis_swagger_intro.html).

 ## Conclusion